 Biff Hitzeman wrote his version of the story of finding my Shelby and bringing it home.
 Click here to read how he remembered it.

 For perspective, yes, I paid $3500 for my Shelby in 1982.
 In 2020 dollars that would be about $9320.
 Remember Shelby or not, it was in pretty rough shape, barely ran, needed brakes, a clutch, exhaust, and new tires.
 And it needed those things just to be safe to drive.
 I’ve done a lot more to it.
 My car is worth more than I have put into it fortunately because it’s a real Shelby Mustang.
 If it was just a Mustang GT Fastback might not be worth my investment.

 I checked with SAAC later to see what the records might reveal about this car.
 The 2014 Edition of the Shelby Registry.
 The DSO is 8D2653 1.
 This car was shipped to Dominion Motors, Ltd in Saskatoon, Saskatchewan, Canada on 2/21/1968.
 The “cost card” says this car cost Ford/A.O.
 Smith/Shelby American $3,727.98.
 The MSRP was $4,541.58.
 Dealer cost was $3,728.22.
 It was reinvoiced to Ford Division General Office Accounting in Dearborn, MI on 2/28/1968.
 Original owner was Ford Motor Company.
-The next owner was Arthur Helf of Defiance.
-OH, who was the husband of the car owner I bought it from.
-So technically I am the third owner counting Ford Motor Company.
+The next owner was Arthur Helf’s wife of Defiance.
+OH, who I bought it from.
+So technically I am the third owner, counting Ford Motor Company.